ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-5.md

 5. **Bias Awareness:** Active recognition and mitigation of systematic biases threatening validity.

+These validation methodologies are essential for establishing the reliability of the dictionary learning techniques from [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}) and will prove crucial for understanding the circuit analyses in [Parts 7-9]({% post_url 2025-05-25-mechanistic-interpretability-part-7 %}).
+The rigorous standards developed here provide the foundation for confident claims about feature quality and computational understanding.
 The next part will explore the spectrum between polysemantic and monosemantic representations, building on these validation frameworks to understand how neural networks organize their computational structure.

 ---